 Sears used to be reliable and reasonably honest, except for excessive shipping charges.I guess greed from charging excessive shipping charges has spread into pricing of items and playing games with their customers.

-This person wrote the review because of "poor customer service, pricing issue, probable fraud" of sears shipping service from Sears.
+This person wrote the review because of "poor customer service, pricing issue, probable fraud" at Sears.
 Reviewer claimed that he or she lost $11 and wants Sears to read this review and look into the issue (if any).

 The most disappointing in user's experience was manipulation of pricing of items for alaska, advertising sales on items not in stock, no free store pickup on sale items and probable fraud.
 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.